Free Italy Visa Photo Maker (No-Login Required)

 Download result

-We’ve also listed the official Italy visa photo specifications below.
+We’ve also listed the official Italy visa photo requirements below.

 Important Note: You must submit a recent photo taken within the last 6 months.
 Reusing an old visa photo can result in your application being rejected.